 Original Research Article

-Sustainable Practices in Agriculture: The Role of Mobile Apps in Promoting Farmers-Friendly Ecosystem in Tamil Nadu, India
+Sustainable Practices in Agriculture: The Role of Mobile Phone Apps in Promoting Farmers-Friendly Ecosystem in Tamil Nadu, India

 Abstract

 In today's technological era mobile phones are an important tool that helps farmers to access updated information in the fast and in easiest way.
-These apps help the farmers in delivering information on marketing and marketing cost, Market linkage, promotion of rural extension support, farming methods and ideas, etc. The main objective of this study is to understand India’s upcoming mobile application trends, to evaluate the farmer respondents' access to agricultural mobile phones and applications, to examine rural farmers' perceptions and opinions of agricultural mobile apps.
-Out of the entire sample size of 220 farmers, 60 percent of the farmers are aware of mobile phones and their applications.
-All the farmers use mobile phones for receiving calls.
-It is also revealed from the survey that the younger generation from the farming community helps the age-old family members in easy handling of mobile phones and their applications.
-Future trend prediction until 2050 shows that there will be a boom in the use of mobile phones and a comparatively reduction in landline connections.
+Mobile Phone apps help the farmers in delivering information on marketing and marketing cost, Market linkage, promotion of rural extension support, farming methods and ideas, etc. The main objective of this study is to understand India’s upcoming mobile phone application trends, to evaluate the farmer respondents' access to agricultural mobile phones and applications, to examine rural farmers' perceptions and opinions of agricultural mobile apps.
+Out of the entire sample size of 220 farmers, 60 percent of the farmers were aware of mobile phones applications.

-Keywords: Cauvery Delta Zone, Southern Zone, Mobile App, BSNL, Jio, Heckman Probit Model, Selection Model, Adopt
+Keywords: Mobile Phone App, Heckman Probit Model

 JEL Classification: